 Our graduates are well placed to enter employment or postgraduate education, with deep knowledge and valuable transferable and environmental skills.

 Why study at Leeds:

-- Benefit from excellent specialist facilities, including lecture theatres, seminar rooms and computer clusters fully equipped with the latest technology to support your learning.
+- Access specialist facilities, including lecture theatres, seminar rooms and computer clusters fully equipped with the latest technology to support your learning.

-- Enhance your career prospects and give your CV that competitive edge before you graduate with our exciting study abroad programmes and paid industrial work placement opportunities.
+- Enhance your career prospects and give your CV that competitive edge before you graduate with our exciting study abroad programmes and work placement opportunities.

 - Join one of our societies, such as SusSoc, where you can meet like-minded people at events such as socials and sports.

 Our two-week course introduces you to the processes of the hydrosphere, the geosphere, and the biosphere and explore the impact of human activity and climate change on our planet.
 Join today on Futurelearn.

 Accreditation is the assurance that a university course meets the quality standards established by the profession for which it prepares its students.

 This course is accredited by the Institution of Environmental Sciences (IES) so you can be assured that it meets high standards, contains a strong component of practical, field and theoretical activities, and has excellent opportunities for training, work experience and links to the professional environmental sector.